 - Two (2) years’ experience working with the Vascular Surgery patient population.

-- Previous experiences using clinical protocols to make decisions for adult patients.
+- Previous experience using clinical protocols to make decisions for adult patients.

 - Clinical leadership experience such as charge nurse, preceptor, or clinic instructor.